Nhlosokuhle/mi-weather/README.md

 # mi-weather

 ## Description of the application
-MI-Weather is a web application that provides the user with current weather information and forecasts for different locations around the world.
+MI-Weather is a web application that provides the user with current weather information for different locations around the world.

 ## How the application works
 ### Using docker: